JoshuaEnglish/pyxmlcheck/doc/overview.rst

 Overview
 ========

 :mod:`xcheck` is used to validate xml in Python.
-It requires elementree version 1.1.3.
+It requires ElementTree version 1.1.3.
+Most features can be used with other versions of ElementTree.

 :class:`XCheck` objects can: